Concierge Medicine Reinvented

 Creatinine-based estimated glomerular filtration rate (eGFR)

-Estimated glomerular filtration rate assessing kidney filtration capacity; lower values indicate impaired renal function.
+Estimated glomerular filtration rate assessing kidney filtration capacity.
+Lower values indicate impaired renal function.

 Creatinine-based estimated glomerular filtration rate (eGFR)